oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

     Closest candidates are:
       probability_estimate2(::GuessingModel, !Matched::Array{T,2} where T) at In[9]:8

+The `!Matched`, indicates which argument in the candidate did not match.
+In the REPL, this would be shown in red, to make it clear.

 ### Aside: Test Suites, for interface testing.
 Not the topic of this blog post, but as an aside: